 Australian Capital Territory

 Learning Areas are titled - English, Mathematics, Science, Social Sciences, The Arts, Health & Physical Education, Languages and Technology.
-Additional areas include Values Education, Civics & Citizenship Education, Asia Education and Sport.
+Additional areas include Values Education, Civics & Citizenship Education, Asia Education, Sport.
 The Australian Curriculum is being implemented in the ACT.

 - Every Chance to Learn